SEMICeu/SDG-search-service-model/README.md

 * The SDGR Concept analysis, an Excel sheet were the concepts from the SDGR are mapped to existing data models.
 * The SDG Classifications, an in-detail overview of the different classifications proposed for the SDG Data model, including the explanation why the classification is included in the model.

-If you would have any questions, do not hesitate to reach out to us via email (barthelemy.florian@pwc.com) or post an issue on our GitHub page.
+If you would have any questions, do not hesitate to reach out to us via email (barthelemy.florian@pwc.com) or post an issue on this repository.